James Jesus Angleton

-Early and personal life
+Early life and education

-James Jesus Angleton was born December 9, 1917, in Boise, Idaho, the eldest of four children of James Hugh Angleton (1888–1973) and Carmen Mercedes Moreno (1898–1985).
+James Jesus Angleton, nicknamed "Jim", was born December 9, 1917, in Boise, Idaho, the eldest of four children of James Hugh Angleton (1888–1973) and Carmen Mercedes Moreno (1898–1985).
+He had a brother, Hugh, and two sisters, Carmen and Dolores.
 His parents met in Nogales, Arizona, while his father was a United States Army cavalry officer serving under General John Pershing.

 Carmen Moreno was born in Mexico, but was already a naturalized American citizen before she married James H. Angleton in December 1916.
+Angleton was raised speaking his mother's Spanish, and later learned Italian, German, and French.

-James Hugh Angleton joined the National Cash Register Corporation, rising through its ranks until in the early 1930s he purchased the NCR franchise in Italy.
+James Hugh Angleton joined the National Cash Register Corporation, rising through its ranks until in the early 1930s, he purchased the NCR franchise in Italy.
 In Italy, he became head of the American Chamber of Commerce.
-Despite holding "ultra-conservative" views, according to OSS officer Max Corvo, James Hugh informed the State Department on fascist activities, and would later work for the OSS during the Second World War.
+Despite holding "ultra-conservative" views, according to OSS officer Max Corvo, James Hugh informed the State Department on fascist activities, and later returned to the US and work for the OSS during the Second World War.
 Because of his father's work, Angleton's boyhood was spent in Milan, Italy.
-He studied as a boarder at Malvern College in England before attending Yale University.
+He studied as a boarder at Malvern College in England from 1933 to 1936 before enrolling at Yale University.

+Angleton entered Yale in 1937.
+He quickly took an interest in poetry and literary criticism, and delved into the young field of New Criticism under the tutelage of Maynard Mack and Norman Holmes Pearson, a founder of American studies.
+His study of New Criticism was inspired by William Empson, the author of Seven Types of Ambiguity, whom he successfully invited to lecture at Yale and lobbied to have appointed to the faculty.

+In early 1939, he became the inaugural editor-in-chief of Vif, a magazine dedicated to French poetry and prose and staffed by students from Yale, Vassar, and Mount Holyoke.
+A few months later, Angleton and his friend Reed Whittemore founded a new "little magazine" of poetry, Furioso.
+Furioso published many of the best-known poets of the interwar period, including William Carlos Williams, E. E. Cummings, Marianne Moore, and Ezra Pound.
+The magazine was well-received, attracting the attention of notables including Archibald MacLeish and occasionally being sent abroad for readers in Europe.

-As a Yale undergraduate and amateur poet, Angleton edited the Yale literary magazine Furioso with Reed Whittemore.
-Furioso published many of the best-known poets of the interwar period, including William Carlos Williams, E. E. Cummings and Ezra Pound.
-Angleton carried on an extensive correspondence with Pound, Cummings and T. S. Eliot, among others, and was particularly influenced by William Empson, author of Seven Types of Ambiguity.
-He also visited Pound at his home in Rapallo, and arranged for a 1939 American tour by him, the only such tour in Pound's "fascist period".
-Angleton was trained in the New Criticism at Yale by Maynard Mack and others, chiefly Norman Holmes Pearson, a founder of American Studies.
+In connection with his work at Furioso, Angleton carried on extensive correspondences and friendships with Pound, Cummings and T. S. Eliot, among others, some of which continued long after his departure from Yale.
+He visited Pound at his home in Rapallo in 1937, and arranged for a 1939 American tour by him, the only such tour in Pound's "fascist period".
+Furioso would continue to be published privately by Whittemore until 1953, and was revived by him as Carleton Miscellany from 1960 until 1980.

-Despite his intellectual activities, Angleton graduated from Yale in the bottom quarter of his class.
-After his first application to study law at Harvard was rejected, he was let in on the recommendation of Pearson, but did not graduate.